Get Free Solar Panel Quotes

 The challenge is plug-in solar panels don’t often provide enough electricity to power an entire flat, but they can be used to power appliances, which would still lower your energy bill.
 The amount of power generated will depend on your system’s size and sun exposure.

-• To power a one-to-two bedroom flat, you’ll need around six solar panels, which will take up around 12sq metres.
-This will produce enough electricity to cover approximately 46% of your annual usage
+• To power a 1/2bedroom flat, you’ll need around six solar panels, which will take up around 12sqm.
+This will produce enough electricity to cover approximately 46% of your annual usage.

 • Solar panels for a flat can save 0.42 tonnes of CO2 per year and help reduce energy bills by £272 per year.
-They can also increase the value of your flat by 2%
+They can also increase the value of your flat by around 2%, which equates to around £4,800 based on UK property averages.

-• If you live on the top floor, you can install solar panels yourself.
-If you don’t, plug-in solar panels are an option, especially if you have a balcony
+• If you aren’t able to obtain permission for solar panels, plug-in solar panels are an option, especially if you have a balcony.

 • Let your neighbours know you’re going to install solar panels before you go ahead with an installation.